-As you will all have noticed October is here now, the weather has cooled a little, but the nights have really drawn in and the sun seems to take just a little bit longer before it decides to rise and shower us with its brilliance.
+As you will all have noticed October is here now, the weather has cooled a little, its damp and the nights have really drawn in with the sun taking just a little bit longer before it decides to rise and shower us with its brilliance.

 One aspect of staying safe, particularly whilst you are out in the hills and mountains is having a form of lighting that will support you and enable you to be safe, should you over run a late afternoon walk or indeed if you are competent enough to be spending your time out night navigating.

 Everyone will typically have their own personal favourite ‘bits of kit’ and with that in mind let me tell you a little about mine, that being the LEDLENSER H7R CORE headtorch.

 Just to give some context, I have been using this product for over 10 years now, since I was first introduced to this brand, and as such I am an advocate of this quality product.

 These are the details of this model – the H7R Core